SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 The process of developing collaboration game "Ebonkeep" took place in several steps as follows:
 #### Project Initiation and Planning
  - #### Initial Inspiration and Concept
 When our team first discussed creating a game for the Collaboration project, we decided to take on the challenge of creating a game with outstanding AI, even though we were all new to Unreal Engine .
-After discussion, we decided to create a boss battle game with a medieval theme and using Unreal Engine 5.4 because in pur university PCs are using this version.
+After discussion, we decided to create a boss battle game with a medieval theme and using Unreal Engine 5.4 because in our university PCs are using this version.
  - #### Team Members and Task Distribution
 We had six team members, and their tasks were divided as follows:
   - Three artists (3D modeling, animation, and environment design)